PureStorage-OpenConnect/Jenkins-Docker-Volume-Ci-Pipeline/README.md

-This repository containers a SQL Server data tools project and a Jenkinsfile written using the opinionated declarative syntax for a build pipeline that:
+This repository contains a SQL Server data tools project and a Jenkinsfile written using the opinionated declarative syntax for a build pipeline that:

 - Checks the project out from SCM
 - Spins up a container to deploy the DacPac to **in serial**, the container: